Best AI Skills to Learn in 2026 to Future-Proof Your Career

 What To Learn This Year

-If you’re starting now:
+If you’re starting now, here’s the sequence:

 1. Start with AI literacy.
 Understand what AI is, what it does well, and where it fails.
 This foundation makes everything else easier.